a-h-b/MuStMultiomics/README.md

-This repository contains code used in the multiomic analyses of faecal microbiota from four families with several cases of T1DM ( __MuSt__ ).
+## This repository contains code used in the multiomic analyses of faecal microbiota from four families with several cases of T1DM ( __MuSt__ ).
+You can find the different scripts behind the links next to the bullet points below.
+The links in the sub-headings below lead to descriptions of the workflows which connect the different scripts.

-to build a search data base for [proteomics](proteomics-data-base.md) from predicted proteins and their variants:
+### to build a search data base for [proteomics](proteomics-data-base.md) from predicted proteins and their variants:
   * [rename4proteomics.pl](rename4proteomics.pl)
   * [trypsinStartEndProdigal.pl](trypsinStartEndProdigal.pl) (corrected version)
   * [variant_annotateRepairedTabProdigal.pl](variant_annotateRepairedTabProdigal.pl) (corrected version)